phalcon/documentation/docs/routing.md

 ## Defaults

-You can define default values for `module`, `controller`, and `action.
+You can define default values for `module`, `controller`, and `action`.
 When a route is missing any of these elements in its path, the router will automatically use the default value set.

 ```php
 <?php